northwood-labs/terraform-provider-corefunc/docs/functions/homedir_expand.md

 subcategory: ""
 description: |-
   Replaces the ~ character in a path with the current user's home directory.
-  Maps to the corefunc.Homedir() https://pkg.go.dev/github.com/northwood-labs/terraform-provider-corefunc/corefunc#Homedir Go method, which can be used in Terratest https://terratest.gruntwork.io.
+  Maps to the corefunc.HomedirExpand() https://pkg.go.dev/github.com/northwood-labs/terraform-provider-corefunc/corefunc#HomedirExpand Go method, which can be used in Terratest https://terratest.gruntwork.io.
 ---
 -->